Black Mirror: Bandersnatch: Casting and filming

 Bandersnatch was directed by David Slade, who previously directed series four episode "Metalhead".
 It starred Fionn Whitehead, Will Poulter, and Asim Chaudhry.
 Whitehead was only informed of the film's interactive nature after being offered the part.
-Davies was played by independent game developer Jeff Minter at Jones' suggestion, having previously appeared in a documentary made by Jones and Brooker.
+Davies was played by independent game developer Jeff Minter at Jones's suggestion, having previously appeared in a documentary made by Jones and Brooker.
 Some of Ritman's character was informed by Minter's own background.
 Writer Warren Ellis was also asked to portray Davies but could not commit to the open shooting schedule and travel that the show required.

 Production took eight months, Netflix requiring assets to be locked in by the end of November 2018.
 The actors had two weeks to prepare, while filming lasted around 35 days, which was considerably longer than the average for a Black Mirror piece.
 Exterior filming took place at the shopping centre St George's Walk in Croydon, London, in April 2018.
 A flowchart was initially used on set but actors found it overcomplicated the situation.
 Whitehead and Poulter both compared the experience to theatre acting.
 Slade highlighted Colin as the hardest character to understand, as one scene needed to be shot three times, with Colin having different levels of knowledge at each stage.
 Slade told Poulter to focus not on how his character knew information, but simply that his character did know.
 Whitehead found it difficult to maintain his character's constant anxiety and tension.

+Both Poulter and Chaudhry reprised their roles in the series 7 episode "Plaything".